Feeling uncertain about specialty choice

 - Do relevant web based research on different specialties and the process of applying into the new specialty.

-- Look at job specifications to see if your skills match and to identify at what level you'd need to apply.
+- Look at job specifications to see if your skills match and to identify at what level you would need to apply.